Advisicon/advisicon/nttg/usability-interviews/pam-greensky.markdown

 of the subcommittee members and provides information about how to connect to each other.

+## Backed Up Data

+The website nttg.biz has the **Basic Backup Service** from SiteGround.
+A stable website would be able to provide backups at least as robust as the basic backup service.

+The **Basic Backup Service** seems to be a daily backup of the website files for the last 30 days.
+The backup seems to run at about 5 am CDT every day.

+This services also seems to include a daily backup of the website database for the last 30 days.

 # Regulation Compliance

 To comply with the regulations that NTTG and its funders are subject to, nttg.biz